mastakimm/BrainMaster/README.md

-init project :
+## BrainMaster: Elevate Your Knowledge with Engaging Quizzes

+# Explore Various Categories

+Choose from a wide range of quiz categories, including science, history, pop culture, and more.
+Pick your favorite, start the quiz, and test your knowledge.

+# Get Instant Results

+After completing a quiz, you'll receive detailed results that highlight your strengths and areas for improvement.
+Track your progress and keep learning.

+# Review Your History

+Access your quiz history to see past performances, retake quizzes, and aim for better scores.

+# Admin Panel for Data Analysis

+For educators and content creators, BrainMaster offers an admin panel to analyze quiz performance and user engagement, helping you improve your quizzes.

+## If you want to try it on your own :

+## Initialize the Project :

+# 1. Install PHP Dependencies:
-run composer install
+composer install

-run npm install
+# 2. Install Node.js Dependencies:
+This install Node dependencies

+# 3. Check Node Version:
-make sure you using node version > 14 with node -v
+Ensure you are using Node.js version > 14:
+node -v

-run nvm install 20.11.1
+If necessary, install the correct version: nvm install 20.11.1

+# 4. Verify controller.json Configuration:
-your controller.json must look like this :
+Ensure your controller.json looks like this:

 {
     "controllers": {